A Research and Education project funded by Northeast SARE.

 Workshops and other free events

 In January and February of 2020 we will offer follow-up online sessions on commercial cultivation.
-The attendees of there workshops can apply for ongoing mentoring as they develop and implement a business plan.
+The attendees of these workshops can apply for ongoing mentoring as they develop and implement a business plan.
 Ten growers will be accepted for intensive support from the project team in exchange for keeping track of labor and economic data while starting and operating their enterprise in the growing season of May 2020-Oct 2020.
 These growers will aim to grow and sell 30+ pounds of mushrooms per week through the growing season.

 Growers will offer a range of scenarios that will be described in case studies and enterprise budgets, which will be published along with a finalized cultivation manual.
 All materials will be available indefinitely online here and through the SARE website.